AshlavaDev/kyber-corp/README.md

 ### Purpose: A fairly simple website for a fake company with a cyberpunk theme

-### Keywords: Front-end, Next 13, Framer Motion, React Hot Toast, TailwindCSS, Typescript
+### Keywords: Front-end, Next 13, Framer Motion, TailwindCSS, Typescript

 ### Description